aristanetworks/anta/documentation/tests_eos.functions.md

 verify_cpu_utilization(device, enable_password)
 ```

-Verifies the device CPU utilization is less than 75%.
+Verifies the CPU utilization is less than 75%.